 What do you stand for?

-Think about your core mission, and how your values fit into the picture.
+Think about your core mission and how your values fit into the picture.
+A clear company mission helps define the organization's culture and attracts employees whose personal values align with your goals.
 Take a step back and analyze your company from an objective standpoint.
 Your company culture is alive in every individual and every action that takes place.

 Once you have identified your ideal company culture, it’s time to create an intentional strategy that brings out your values.
+Building a strong culture helps attract and retain the best employees.
 Enhance the traits of your current reality that support the good of the organization, and modify the traits that hinder growth and bring you down.

 2. Hire the Right People